yongxin-guo/econ1-questionnaire-analysis/21-Economics-1-Students--Feedbacks-Analysis.md

     ##    <dbl> <dbl>
     ## 1 0.0526 0.158

-We are 75% confident to say that amongth the current Economics 1 students, the proportion of students, who feel their experience in Economics 1 is better than other courses, is roughly between 5% and 16%.
+We are 75% confident to say that among the current Economics 1 students, the proportion of students, who feel their experience in Economics 1 is better than other courses, is roughly between 5% and 16%.

 ``` r
 econ1_4 <- econ1 %>%